mostafaism1/cracking_the_coding_interview/src/main/java/org/mostafaism/problemsolving/ArraysAndStrings/ZeroMatrix/ZeroMatrixAnalysis.md

     4. We'll then iterate over each set, and zero out the corresponding entire row or column.

+    5. To reduce the space to O(1), we can utilize the matrix itself for our storage needs, by doing the following:

+    - Perform an initial iteration to find the first (i, j) with a zero, if one exists, and then use row i and column j as our storage.

   - #### Analysis

     - Time